Last Updated on May 13, 2022 by Dave Farquhar

 O scale is another oddball, kind of like G scale.
-True O scale is 1:48, meaning a quarter inch represents a foot in real life.
+In the United States, true O scale is 1:48, meaning a quarter inch represents a foot in real life.
 If you want more confusion, in continental Europe it’s 1:45 scale and in the UK it’s 1:43 scale.
 They’re pretty close in size but not exact.

 O scale also tends to be rather large.
 A circle large enough to handle a true O scale train is six feet in diameter, which is one reason Lionel played fast and loose with scale for decades.
 People wanted big trains but they didn’t want to dedicate hundreds of square feet to it.
 Even today, while Lionel has full 1:48 scale trains for dedicated hobbyists, they sell smaller trains for people who are willing to live with some compromises in scale fidelity.
 The smaller trains often are called O27.